BADIGERC/demo-repo/README.md

 # demo-repo
-This is git hub repository
+This is github repository

+##Subheader
+Author - JARVIS